nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 create a new attendance list. `n/` and `p/` flags are used to insert new attendance.

 ### 3.3 Calendar

 *Figure 2: Class diagram of the Calendar component*

 1. When a user enters a calendar-related command, the command is analysed by `CalendarCommandInterpreter`.
 1. Once determined, the relevant information (eg. semester, academic year) are extracted by `CalendarParser`.
 1. Then, either AddFirstSemester or AddSecondSemester class that corresponds the semester number is created.
-1. Subsequently, it separates events by the required month and year in `CalendarList`
+1. Subsequently, it separates events by the required month and year in `Calendar`
 1. These commands are then returned to `Pac.run()` to `execute()`.

 Note that: